DiamondLightSource/fast-feedback-service/baseline/spotfinder/README.md

 | Target Name      | Purpose                                                    |
 | ---------------- | ---------------------------------------------------------- |
-| `./bm`           | Uses Google Benchmark to run basic algorith implementations, for speed comparison.
+| `./bm`           | Uses Google Benchmark to run basic algorithm implementations, for speed comparison.
 | `./check_no_tbx` | Use h5read to read a nexus file or sample data, and compare the output from the original and standalone algorithm.
 | `./miniapp`      | A simple miniapp for running the DIALS dispersion algorithm against a nexus file.